 Endomondo + Running Free

 Ok so 22C doesn’t seem that bad but it must easily be the hottest day of the year so far.
-We walked into town and back and it was intense.
-I was dripping with sweat and the pace wasn’t even that high, I just remember saying, over and over, “I have to run in this?”.
-I left it until Sam went to work, it couldn’t get much hotter being my thinking.
+I walked into town and back and it was intense.
+I was dripping with sweat and the pace wasn’t even that high, I just remember thinking, over and over, “I have to run in this?!”

 It wasn’t much hotter but it certainly wasn’t cooler.
 I’m a worrier, and I was worried.
 I had 28 minutes ahead, and my aim was, as ever, to finish.
 To run every last second I should, and feel able to continue if I had to.
 Worried about the weather, I set off at a pace that felt so slow, I debated if I could walk faster!
 Luckily the graphs show I was clearly faster than my warm-up walk!